Best Small Business Cargo Vans - Size, Gas Mileage, & More

 1. Ford Transit: The most extensive configuration offers 536.4 cubic feet of cargo space.

-2. Mercedes-Benz Sprinter: Its High Roof Extended version offers a cargo space of 532.6 cubic feet.
+2. Mercedes-Benz Sprinter: Its high roof extended version offers a cargo space of 533 cubic feet.

-Don't need a big van, but like the idea of generous cargo space?
-Here are your best options:
+Don't need a big vanbut like the idea of generous cargo space?
+The Mercedes-Benz Metris is your best option.
+It has a considerable 199.2 cubic feet of cargo space with the longer wheelbase.

 Remember, lots of cargo space and payload can also become pluses or minuses when you compare them to other features you are looking for.